thinkful-ei-bee/Altered-States-Capstone/README.md

 * Password: !miMoodDem0

 ## Summary
-This app was inspired by the abundance of free artificial intelligence.
-One of the most exciting consequences of this is to bring humans and technology closer together.

-Along with being a journalling app, miMood is an emotion tracker.
-Users can write entries as well as upload selfies, which are sent to two seperate AIs and scanned for written tone and facial expression.
-The data from these AIs are represented using radar charts.
-Users can view data from their past entries in seperate line charts for each emotion.
+We created this app as a capstone project for the Thinkful Engineering Immersion program.
+Our goal was to create a useful and interesting tool that utilizes an advanced AI API.

+miMood is a journaling app and emotion tracker.
+Users can write a journal entry, upload a selfie, and select a mood value representing how they're feeling.
+The written entry and selfie are analyzed by the Watson and Azure APIs respectively for writing tone and emotional expression.
+We then present this analysis to the user, providing deeper insight into emotional state.
+Users can review past entries and see trends over time in their emotional data.

 Much like a traditional journal, the writer can return to their old entries and reflect on their experiences.
 With miMood, an additional element of emotion is archived for a more personal narrative.